Integralist/integralist.co.uk/content/page/about.md

 - [Python for Programmers](https://leanpub.com/pythonforprogrammers)
 - [Programming in Clojure](https://leanpub.com/programming-clojure/)

-> **Status Update**: I'm currently working on a new book called 'Python 101' which will replace 'Python for Programmers'.

 For more details on my work history, please refer to my [resume](http://www.integralist.co.uk/resume/)